SixArm/mast-cell-help/topics/tui-na/index.md

 # Tui Na

-Tui Na (pronounced "twee nah") is a form of traditional Chinese manual therapy that dates back thousands of years.
-It is often used in conjunction with acupuncture, herbal medicine, and other modalities as part of [traditional Chinese medicine (TCM)](../traditional-chinese-medicine/).
+Tui Na (pronounced "twee nah") is a [Traditional Chinese Medicine (TCM)](../traditional-chinese-medicine/) practice.
 Tui Na involves various hands-on techniques, including massage, manipulation, and acupressure, to stimulate the flow of qi (vital energy) within the body and promote healing.
+It is often used in conjunction with [acupuncture](../acupuncture/), [cupping](../cupping/), herbal medicine, and other traditional modalities.

 **Key points**: